Orders

 7. Customer enters PIN in mobile money USSD prompt

-8. Poll /orders/lookup until payment status becomes paid
+8. Poll the Lookup an Order endpoint until payment status becomes paid

 Customers have 5 attempts to enter the correct confirmation token.
-After 5 failures, the confirmation locks and you must request a new confirmation via /orders/request_confirmation.
+After 5 failures, the confirmation locks and you must request a new confirmation via the Request Confirmation endpoint.

 Polling for completion